a-musing-moose/a-musing-moose.github.com/_posts/2012-04-05-looping-over-a-large-mysql-table.md

 title: Looping over really big database tables
 ---

-# Looping over really big database tables
+# Looping over really big database tables.

 I deal with large (not Big with a capital B but still pretty large) amounts of data quite often.
 We have recently been trying to optimise what would appear to